alexmavr/pzcc/README.rst

 * -l, --llc-flags=LLC_FLAGS   Options to be passed to llc when -f is enabled
 * -t, --opt-flags=OPT_FLAGS   Options to be passed to opt when -f is enabled

+If neither -f nor -i are specified, the compiler produces an executable 32-bit elf file